|2 servings||calories per servings 590||protein serving 20 g||carbs per serving 91 g||total fat per serving 19 g|

 Place a sauté pan over medium heat.
 Add 1/2 teaspoon olive oil.
 When oil is hot, add shallot.
 Cook, stirring, until shallot is softened, about 2 minutes.

 • Add chopped eggplant.
-Cook, stirring, to incorporate eggplant, about 1 minute.
+Cook, stirring, about 1 minute.

 • Season with 1/4 teaspoon kosher salt.